Five Shows Not To Miss During PST ART

 Porfirio Gutiérrez, Untitled (Continuous Line series), 2023, indigo-dyed tapestry with cochineal-embroidered detail, stretched and framed.
 Courtesy: the artist and the Fowler Museum at UCLA; photograph: Elon Schoenholz

 ‘Sangre de Nopal / Blood of the Nopal’ is effectively several shows nested inside one another.
 At its core are solo presentations by the fibre artists Tanya Aguiñiga and Porfirio Gutiérrez, both of whom are of Mexican descent and are attentive to Mexican traditional weaving practices and Indigenous ecological knowledge.
-(The two have previously worked closely together in Oaxaca, Mexico, although no works presented in this exhibition are identified as collaborative.)
+(The two have previously worked closely together in Oaxaca, Mexico, although only one work presented in this exhibition is identified as collaborative.)

 Gutiérrez’s weavings, especially his elegant ‘Continuous Line’ series (2021–ongoing), refer to Modernist painting, as well as the far longer history of Zapotec craftsmanship.
 Aguiñiga’s often knotted works are more sculptural, incorporating found items as with the splendidly monstrous Somos una tela continua (We are a continuous cloth) (2023), which integrates stones, wood and metal found in the Los Angeles River.